dmavrides/dmavrides.github.io/_pages/recs.md

 * <a href="https://amzn.to/3G3sO6D">Ice Cream Scoop</a> - Instead of bending your spoons and hurting your palm, this pointy ice-cream scoop works well.
 * <a href="https://amzn.to/3E4prLg">Groove Belt</a> - A stretchy stylish(?) belt that's very adjustable and made from nylon and aluminum.
 * <a href="https://amzn.to/3T93ZJ0">JBL Flip Speaker</a> - Surprisingly loud waterproof speaker.
 Great for listening to things in the shower, outside, for a party, etc.
+* <a href="https://amzn.to/3zQ3xZt">Hagoromo (blackboard) Chalk</a> - This is widely considered to be uniquely the best chalk.
+Used to be harder to get ahold of it.
+It gives off very little dust compared to other chalk, doesn't snap in your hands as easily, makes less terrible noise, and feels nice to write with on a black board.
+Maybe a good gift for your professor/grad-student friends. <a href="https://www.youtube.com/watch?v=PhNUjg9X4g8&ab_channel=GreatBigStory">Here's a brief YouTube video</a> on it.
+* <a href="https://amzn.to/3fDDttC">La Sportiva Tarantulace Climbing Shoes</a> - These are the rock climbing shoes that I use.
+They're relatively comfortable (not painfully 'aggressive' like some other climbing shoes), not super expensive, and function well.
+I haven't tried lots of different climbing shoes, but these are recommended all over the place as a good pair to get.
+* Mini-fridge - If you spend a lot of timme somewhere in your apartment/house, consider getting a mini-fridge for that area.
+I have one next to my desk and it's very convenient.
+* Food Scissors - I have a dedicated pair of scissors for cutting food.
+Sometimes scissors are just way better for the task than a knife.

 ## YouTube Channels/Videos
 If you just want the videos, <a href="https://youtube.com/playlist?list=PLQB1S_bZYqjzyry9MGHrEFXUCUjddg33R">here's a youTube playlist</a> I made that's (probably mostly) synced with the below recs list. <a href="https://youtube.com/playlist?list=PLQB1S_bZYqjxOqsXi68qX_QeFJgPmYA-z">Here's</a> a playlist with videos I might add to the original list, but haven't yet added.